masteritpark/IT-PARK-lean-design-python-1/README.md

 You need to identify and correct them.
 ```

-### About the Review Process

-* **Merge Request (MR)** - the whole review process happens on one single MR. By that, the MR must remain _Open_ until the mentee receives their grade.
-* **Multiple rounds** - Usually, mentors have to review the work of the mentee for several rounds - meaning that mentees are expected to work on the same MR until the mentor approves that.
-At that time, **the task's deadline counter stops.**
-* **"SME review"** - after the mentor approves the MR, a new round "Subject Matter Expert review" happens.
-During this round, experts review the result of the refactor, communication between mentee and mentor, plagiarism, the mentor's work, and so on.
-It can result with additional comments on the MR that the mentee has to address.
-After this stage the mentee receives the grade and the practical task is considered passed.

 ### General Task Guidelines

 * Please, **don't** change the **requrements-dev or any package versions** of projects.